How to identify fake websites

 - Use secure addresses beginning with 'https://'.

 - If you receive a suspicious link from emails or private messages, always be sure to check the sender's contact information.
 Scammers try to impersonate a company's contact details.
-Visit How to identify fake emails for further information.
+Go to How to identify fake emails for further information.

 - For more information on the most common scam tactics, visit Scam trends.